-In all the time from National Bank of Middlebury’s opening in 1831 to the present in 2017, there have been only 11 presidents.
+In all the time from National Bank of Middlebury’s opening in 1831 to the present, there have been only 11 presidents.
 While much has changed, much has stayed the same.
 The bank encompasses, in a sense, a larger family—a community of officers, directors, tellers and customers who, utilizing the latest technology, work together to improve the quality of life for generations to come.

 Bank History Timeline: